 Some units near the mountainous regions are looking into winter snow camo, but no units have tried it yet.
 Perhaps soon.

-For modelers wanting to model Malakastani vehicles, the following Testors Model Master Acryl paints work well:
+For modelers wanting to model Malakastani vehicles, these are the paints you’ll need if you are using Testors Model Master Acryl paints or Vallejo Model Color:

 Dark Green #4726